Friday rain in Hudson: Ideas to make the most of it - News Break

 Monday, July 12

-Slight chance of showers and thunderstorms then chance of showers and thunderstorms during the day; while showers and thunderstorms likely then slight chance of showers and thunderstorms overnight
+Rain showers likely then chance of showers and thunderstorms during the day; while chance of showers and thunderstorms overnight

 - Light wind